-11.91 Confidentiality.
+11.11 Confidentiality.
 Neither Party shall disclose the terms of any Transaction to a third party (other than on a need to know basis only, such Party's and any of its affiliates' employees, lenders, counsel or accountants) except in order to comply with any applicable law, order, regulation or exchange rule; provided, each Party shall notify the other Party of any proceedings of which it is aware which may result in disclosure and use reasonable efforts to prevent or limit the disclosure.
 The provisions of the Agreement other than the terms of any Transaction are not subject to this confidentiality obligation.
 The Parties shall be entitled to all remedies available at law or in equity to enforce, or seek relief in connection with, this confidentiality obligation; provided, all monetary damages shall be limited to actual direct damages and a breach of this section shall not give rise to a right to suspend or terminate any ongoing Transaction under this Agreement.

+Notwithstanding the foregoing, the parties recognize and agree that Buyer, as a municipal entity, is bound by the provisions of both the Tennessee Public Records Act and the Open Meetings Law and any disclosure required by those laws shall not be deemed a breach of this agreement.
+Furthermore, the parties agree and understand that Buyer must disclose to TVA certain terms and conditions of its arrangements and dealings with Seller and that any such disclosure shall furthermore not be deemed a breach of this agreement.

-11.102 Equal Opportunity.
+11.12 Equal Opportunity.
 This Agreement hereby incorporates by reference to the same extent and with the same force and effect as if set forth herein in full, the provisions of, as amended, (i) Section 202 of Executive Order 11246 and Title 41 CFR Section 60-1.4, prohibiting discrimination against any employee or applicant on the basis of race, color, religion, sex or national origin; (ii) 29 U.S.C.
 Section 701 and 41 CFR Section 60-741.4, requiring contractors to take affirmative action in the employment and advancement of qualified handicapped individuals; (iii) 38 U.S.C.
 Section 2021 and 41 CFR Section 60-250.4, requiring contractors to take affirmative action in the employment and advancement of qualified disabled veterans and veterans of the Vietnam era; and (iv) Executive Order 11625 providing for the participation of minority business enterprises in governmental procurement at both the prime and subcontract level.
 It is Seller's policy to provide equal opportunity to all applicants for employment and to administer ongoing employment matters in a manner which does not discriminate on the basis of race, color, religion, ancestry, national origin, sex, age, marital status, or disability.

-11.113 Counterparts.
+11.13 Counterparts.
 This Agreement may be separately executed in counterparts and by the different parties hereto in separate counterparts, each of which when so executed shall be deemed to constitute one and the same Agreement.